|

 verse 5 Paul says that they “did not do as he expected”, meaning,

-these Christians went farther then Paul would anticipated for them.
+these Christians went farther then what Paul anticipated.

 “They first gave themselves to the Lord and then to us”, Paul